 Depending on the CD4 count and other risk factors, asymptomatic patients may benefit from treatment to prevent opportunistic infections.
 In many cases, cART is useful in the prevention and treatment of these infections.
-Recommendations for antimicrobial prophylaxis of opportunistic infections are summarized in Table 1 according to guidelines provided by the CDC, the National Institutes of Health, HIV Medicine Association, and the Infectious Diseases Society of America (IDSA) [73].
+Recommendations for antimicrobial prophylaxis of opportunistic infections are summarized in Table 1 according to guidelines provided by the CDC, the National Institutes of Health, and the Infectious Diseases Society of America (IDSA) [64].
 Prophylactic therapy for these conditions is strongly recommended because these infections are relatively common in HIV patients, preventive therapy is simple and cost effective, and efficacy has been established in clinical studies.
 In addition, all patients should be vaccinated with pneumococcal vaccine.
 Hepatitis B vaccination should be considered in patients whose serologic testing indicates susceptibility.

-The CDC, the National Institutes of Health, and the IDSA have developed guidelines for the prevention of opportunistic infections among HIV-infected individuals [73].
-The report offers guidelines specific to each type of opportunistic infection and can be viewed at https://clinicalinfo.hiv.gov/sites/default/files/guidelines/documents/adult-adolescent-oi/guidelines-adult-adolescent-oi.pdf.
+The CDC, the National Institutes of Health, and the IDSA have developed guidelines for the prevention of opportunistic infections among HIV-infected individuals [64].
+The report offers guidelines specific to each type of opportunistic infection and can be viewed at https://aidsinfo.nih.gov/contentfiles/lvguidelines/adult_oi.pdf.